1806exe/port-lens/README.md

-#PortScanner
+# PortScanner

-Simple Python Port Scanner Which used to Scanner Open port on specific target
+A simple python port scanner which used to scanner open ports in a specific target.